All institutions, including ECP, not independent: CJP observes on Absar Alam’s ‘media coercion’ note

 At one point, Justice Minallah asked whether what was happening in the country today was as per the Constitution while CJP Isa said the government was not qualified to handle the matter.

-“A person is imported from abroad and paralyses the entire country,” the top judge remarked.
+“A person is imported from abroad and he paralyses the entire country,” the top judge remarked.

 He further stated that the court wanted to know who was the mastermind of the Faizabad dharna.
 “You have broadened the TORs so much that everyone will be acquitted,” Justice Isa said, lamenting that losses in billions were incurred but the government does not care.